 2016 IOWA CAUCUS UPDATE

 Disability Rights Iowa continues to explore ways to improve our Iowa caucuses.
-Disability Rights Iowa and other stakeholders will be meeting with both the Republican and Democratic parties in the near future to discuss these issues.
+In Fall 2017 Disability Rights Iowa meet with both the Republican and Democratic party chairs to continue discussion aimed at making the Iowa caucuses more accessible.

 If you would like to share your experiences at the Iowa Caucus please take our 2016 Iowa Caucus Experience Survey here.